navneet-17/Ecommerce-ScalerBackendProject/userservice/Auth_Notes.md

   		 	The resource server can accept the access token from the client and validate it and provide the resources if the access token is valid.

     3. Client
-       --> Client is the application which wants to access the resources on behalf of the resource owner.
-The client first needs to obtain the permission from the resource owner and then request the authorization server to provide an access token.
+       --> Client is the application that wants to access the resources on behalf of the resource owner.
+       The client first needs to get the permission from the resource owner and then request the authorization server to provide an access token.
        The client then uses this access token to access the protected resources hosted by the resource server.

     4. Authorization Server
-       --> Authorization Server is the server which issues the tokens to the client after successfully authenticating the resource owner and getting authorization.
+       --> Authorization Server is the server
+       that issues the tokens to the client after successfully authenticating the resource owner and getting authorization.
        The authorization server also provides an interface for the resource server to validate the access token.

   ##########################################################